glotzerlab/signac/doc/api.rst

 The H5StoreManager
 ==================

-This class implements the interface to the job's :attr:`~signac.contrib.job.Job.stores` aatribute, but can also be used stand-alone:
+This class implements the interface to the job's :attr:`~signac.contrib.job.Job.stores` attribute, but can also be used stand-alone:

 .. autoclass:: H5StoreManager
     :members: